 - All courses for the Certificate must be taken for graduate credit and involve global health content.

-- For medical school courses, ISCs and AEs satisfy 3 credits each and a research immersion fulfills 6 credits.
+- For medical school courses, ISCs, AEs, and Special Study Electives satisfy 3 credits each and a research immersion fulfills 6 credits.
 More information about medical school courses can be found at the bottom of the spreadsheet, Potential Global Health Certificate Courses.

 This checklist will help you to plan and track your global health credit.